 I continue my open door policy around advocacy and education.
 Just last week someone asked me why I had not tried homeopathy or ayruvedic medicine to help with my son's diabetes.
 It was a naive question.
 This person had good intentions.
 However, she asked me if I was afraid of alternative medicine.

 Ha!
-Little did she know I am a huge fan of acupuncture.
+Little did she know I am a huge fan of acupuncture for myself and other alternative therapies.
 Despite our life with needles we hate, the irony of how relaxing other needles are is crazy.
 What I do fear is the reality of sending my child quickly into DKA if I actually took him off insulin and relied on an alternative treatment.

-So for all of you following me that post your latest and greatest cure in my Twitter and Instagram account with your cute cat pictures, I am not falling for it.
-Be sure if there were a homeopathic cure for Type 1, we would not all be reading this now, would we?
+So for any of you spammers out there that post the latest and greatest cure in my Twitter and Instagram account with your cute cat pictures, I am not falling for it.
+For my friends who send me miracle cure links in WhatsApp, be sure - be very sure - if there were an alternative medicine cure for Type 1, I would not be writing this.

 We are also learning about new ground in the social scene with D. For example, some mild bullying at school.
 It is heartbreaking to watch as a parent, but sadly these things could happen even without D. Life's lessons are not always fun.